manielli/Harvest-Timer-Chrome-Extension-for-Clubhouse/README.md

 # README

 This is a chrome extension for a Harvest Timer on Clubhouse.
-This extension officially announced by Harvest, add timer button for Github, Basecamp and Trello.
-This extension has been modified to show Harvest timer on Clubhouse.io as well.
+This extension officially released by Harvest, adds timer buttons on Github, Basecamp and Trello, but not on Clubhouse.
+This extension has been modified to implement Harvest timer on Clubhouse.io as well.
 To setup follow the instructions below.

 ## Setup